Table of Contents

 But not each third-party plugin does it well: here are just five random default blocks with buttons from five different Gutenberg plugins:

 Which one does look more familiar for the Twenty Nineteen users?
-The last one, obviously, which is the default Button Group block by Getwid.
+The last one, obviously, is the default Button Group block by Getwid.

 What’s happening with the others?